braintripping/cljs-live/README.md

   :source-map      - the base64-encoded source-map string
   :env             - the compile environment, a map containing :ns (current namespace)

+### Warning

+This code depends on implementation details of specific versions of ClojureScript and Planck and is still quite brittle.

 ### Example

 ;; TODO: update this example